qinjinjia/ec601_ass1/README.md

 * There are many tutorials available online for installing OpenCV on your computer, the user could find a suitable one and follow the instructions to install OpenCV on computers.

-#### Run the code:relieved:
+#### Run the code :relieved:
 * After installing the OpenCV，the users could **download the modified code from our repository**.

 * Then, add the code into your project.
 If the program need a input diagram, the users could download [**Lenna.png**](https://github.com/qinjinjia/ec601_ass1/blob/master/original.png) from our repository and add it into your project folder.

 #### Enjoy the code and have fun!:wink::wink: